VasileiosCharalampakis/VasileiosCharalampakis/README.md

 - Building my portfolio with personal projects

 # 🎉 Fun Fact
-I completed my military service as **I1**, where I developed discipline, problem-solving, and teamwork skills.
+I completed my mandatory military service in the Greek Army.

----
+I gained valuable skills such as discipline, leadership, teamwork, and problem-solving under pressure.

-Feel free to connect or collaborate with me! 😊
+## Feel free to connect or collaborate with me! 😊